VasilGVasilev/InterviewPrep/reactjs-interview-questions/myNotes-Softuni/useEffect.md

 - If the array is omitted, the callback function will run every time the code changes. ---> infinite fetch render loop
 - If the array is empty, the callback function will run once. /Initialization empty/ ---> like  componentDidMount()
 - If there is a value provided, the callback function will run each time the value changes. ---> like componentDidUpdate()

+BUT useEffect is not like a lifecycle method, rather applying a synchronisation mental model:

+The question is not "when does this effect run" rather, "with which state does this effect synchronize with":
+    useEffect(fn) // all state
+    useEffect(fn, []) // no state
+    useEffect(fn, [these states])